pt9999/fixlang_minilib/doc/lib/math/bigint_prime.md

 For example, generating a 1024-bit probable prime number takes approximately 15 seconds with AMD Ryzen 7 2700 (8 cores / 16 threads), or 35 seconds with MediaTek mt8183 (4 cores / 8 threads).

+NOTE: Due to multi-threading, the generated prime number is non-deterministic even if the random number generator state is the same.

 ### type PrimeGen